 What is a Connect Group?

 Think of them as family groups within an extended family network.
-Here at St Mark’s a group of Home Groups forms a Connect Group to work out our church vision together of Deeper with God, Closer with one another and Further out into our community.
+Here at St Mark’s a group of Home Groups forms a Connect Group to work out our church vision together of helping people come home to God.